Mena-ai/.github/profile/README.md

-Here’s a comprehensive `README.md` for the Mena.ai GitHub organization, based on the latest information from the official site.
-Citations are provided for every factual statement.

----

 # Mena.ai

 Mena.ai is a cutting-edge, AI-powered mental health platform designed to help therapists streamline patient care, reduce costs, and serve more people with confidence and compliance ([mena-ai.pt][1]).
 Built on peer-reviewed research and industry recognition, Mena.ai empowers both patients and therapists with intelligent tools, robust data security, and seamless workflows.